5MajorTom6/5MajorTom6/README.md

-Hello, My name is Tom and I'm gonna be an Electrical Engineer!
+Hello, My name is Tom and I'm an Electrical Engineer!
 I love hunting, fishing, and gaming.
 When I can't be doing those things, I'm usually working.

 I'm interested in hardware design, pcb design, and control systems.
 I would very much like to work in the Aerospace field and design avionics.